 Source: Jendoubi et al. 2019

 Table 1 illustrates a substantial land use and land cover change (LULC) in the Wadi Beja watershed after 1980.
 Field crops constituted the predominant land use type, accounting for approximately 82% in 1985 and 71% in 2016.
 Plantation forest also increased from 3.9% in 1985 to 9% of the watershed in 2016.
 In 1980, to remedy the degrading effects of monoculture of annual cropping, deforestation, and overgrazing on the pastures and the forests, a programme developed by ODESYPANO (Office Development Sylvo-Pastoral Nord Ouest) and financed by the World Bank implemented some conservation activities including development of permanent vegetative cover by olive trees and sylvo-pastoral management.
-An agroforestry (agrosylvopastoral) system was introduced in 1982 as an alternative programme of development and conservation in the region.
+An agroforestry (agro-sylvo-pastoral) system was introduced in 1982 as an alternative programme of development and conservation in the region.
 This system included converting annual cropping into a combination of annual crops but interplanted with olive trees (in this study classified as “permanent crops”).
 This area increased from 3.4% in 1985 when it was introduced for the first time in the region and extended to 7.3% in 2016.
 The local farmers took this alternative when they believed that their soils had become poor and no longer gainful for annual crop production.
 Grazing land remained almost unchanged in terms of area, as it is spread over badlands, barren lands, and riverbanks with a high concentration of eroded and poor soils.

 2.2.2.
 Soil sampling

-We selected four land use classes (excluding built-up areas), three slope classes, and two aspect classes to study the relations between them and their effects on SOC.
+We selected four land use systems (LUS) (excluding built-up areas), three slope classes, and two aspect classes to study the relations between them and their effects on SOC.
 The LUS were forests, field crops, permanent crops, and grazing land (table1).
 Aspect and slope units were derived from Lidar DTM, aligned and resampled to 30m.
 Slope categorization was based on the FAO soil description guidelines (Barham et al., 1997).
-The slope categories were grouped into three.
+The slope categories were grouped into three: flat, moderate and steep.
 Aspect was categorized into two classes: north and south.
 Details about slope and aspect categories are presented in table 2.

 Table 2.
-Slope and aspect categories
+Slope and aspect